maxnorth/nv/README.md

 # nv - Enviably easy env config

 **nv** is a .env file loader with secret manager integration.
-It decouples applications from secret managers and unifies management of both secrets and regular values in .env files.
+It allows easy, unified configuration of plain values and secrets together in .env files, and reduces secret exposure by supporting URLs to secret manager values.

 It's also: